Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Pick ATS: Boise State (-4.5)

-Boise State's record against the spread this season is 5-6-0, and San Jose State's is 6-6-0.
-In terms of hitting the over, games involving the Broncos are 6-5-0 and the Spartans are 9-3-0.
-The teams score 151.3 points per game, 10.8 more points than this matchup's total.
-Boise State is 5-5 against the spread and 6-4 overall in its past 10 games, while San Jose State has gone 4-6 against the spread and 4-6 overall.
+Boise State's record against the spread this season is 5-6-0, while San Jose State's is 6-6-0.
+A total of six out of the Broncos' games this season have hit the over, and nine of the Spartans' games have gone over.
+The two teams combine to score 151.3 points per game, 11.8 more points than this matchup's total.
+Boise State has a 5-5 record against the spread while going 6-4 overall over the past 10 games.
+San Jose State has gone 4-6 against the spread and 4-6 overall in its last 10 games.

 Bet on this or any college basketball matchup at BetMGM